 2. E471 — Mono- and Diglycerides of Fatty Acids

-This is the principal concern.
+This is the principal concern in uncertified formula.
 E471 is a fat-based emulsifier used in formula to keep oils and water blended together.
 It can be manufactured from:

 - Plant fats (palm oil, sunflower oil, soy oil): Halal